 When the National Trust bought St Anthony Head in 1959, some of the more unsightly military installations were removed, but it kept the substantial stone-built officer's quarters, in a spectacular position on top of the headland with far-reaching views, and converted them into holiday accommodation.
 Two of the three cottages (the Major's Quarter and the Captain's Quarter) have been adapted in some way for wheelchair users.
+There is a reasonably level tarmac path from the cottage to an observation point to enjoy the panoramic views of St Anthony Head itself.
 The villages of Gerrans and Portscatho, and the summer ferry to St Mawes from Place, are not far away, but with views like these, you may never want to leave.

 Heating: Night storage heating and convector heating included.

 Garden: There is an open garden with lovely views shared with the other two cottages.
 There is wooden bench outside the cottage on the veranda under cover from which to enjoy the scenery.